 Recognised abilities: Rather than your abilities going to waste because you didn’t get a certificate, recognition of past learning methods will ensure that they are put to good use.
 Your abilities will not only be recognised but also be required to be nationally certified.
 Employees and learners should know this is not a quick route to certification.

 What is the difference between earning a credential through RPL and completing formal studies?

 Formal study is for people who are new to the profession and wish to learn the ropes from the ground up, whereas RPL is for those who have spent time building experience.

-For example, according to the Australian Qualifications Framework, a Certificate IV in marketing via formal studies is typically about 6 months to 2 years in duration.
-The same qualification via RPL could be completed in just a few days or weeks depending on the quality of the participant in the evidence gathering process described above.
+For example, according to the Australian Qualifications Framework, a Certificate IV in marketing via formal studies is typically about six months to 2 years.
+The same qualification via RPL could be completed in just a few days or weeks, depending on the participant’s quality in the evidence-gathering process described above.

 How do I start my RPL Qualification?